-Caminha played a historical role in the defence of northern Portugal against their neighbours, Spain.
-It is a fortified town with many of the historical walls and building still remaining, today.
-Thankfully, Caminha is on good terms with Spain and the town is a popular destination for weekend breaks.
+Caminha played a historical role in the defence of Northern Portugal against their neighbours, Spain.
+The town is fortified town with many of the historical walls and building still remaining, today.
+Thankfully, Caminha is on good terms with Spain, and the town is a popular destination for weekend breaks.

 So, let´s take a look at the things to see and do in 24 hours in Caminha.

 Town Square & Praca do Conselheiro Silva Torres

 The town´s main square is set around the Praca do Conselheiro Silva Torres, a 16th-century fountain that gives the plaza a medieval feel.
 The town square itself is a delightful mix of cafes, restaurants, and bars to enjoy a meal or drink and watch the world go by.

 Other buildings of note in the square are the Palace of Pitas 15th-century Gothic building whose façade, covered in coats-of-arms, boasts accoladed windows.
 In the north of the square, stands the Clock tower (Torre do Relogio),, a 14th-century relic of the fortifications of the town.